V. Dakshinamoorthy: Film career

 Dakshinamoorthy went on to set scores for K. J. Yesudas, his son Vijay Yesudas (for the film Idanazhiyil Oru Kalocha, directed by Bhadran) and his granddaughter Ameya (for the film Shyama Raagam, awaiting release) as well, thus achieving a rare treat.

 He set the scores for many songs written by Sreekumaran Thampi and Abhayadev, forming a famous musician-songwriter duo like the Vayalar Ramavarma – G. Devarajan and P. Bhaskaran – Baburaj duos.
 He had R. K. Shekhar, father of the music director A. R. Rahman as his assistant for a few films, who later became a musician in his own right.
 He went on to direct music for over 125 films including Navalokam, Seetha, Viyarppinte Vila, Sri Guruvayoorappan, Kadamattathachan and Indulekha.

 His evergreen compositions include Swapnangal...
 Swapnangale ningal...(Kavyamela), Pattu padiyurakkam njan...(Seetha), Uthara swayamvaram...(Danger Biscuit), Kattile pazhmulam...(Vilaykku Vangiya Veena), Hrudaya Saraslie, Chandrikayil, Kattile Pazhmulam, Manohari Nin, Sowgandhigangale, Aakashamand Vathil pazhuthilooden...(Idanazhiyil Oru Kalocha).

 He was guru of many singers and Music Directors including P. Leela, P. Susheela, Kalyani Menon and Ilaiyaraaja.
 In 1971 he won the Kerala State Film Award for Best Music Director.

-The duo of Swami and Srikumaran Thambi contributed countless chart toppers to the Malayalam Film Industry.
+The duo of Swami and Srikumaran Thambi contributed countless chart-toppers to the Malayalam Film Industry.
 In 2003, he received the coveted 'Sangeetha Saraswathi' Award from the hands of revered Poojya Sri Guruji Viswanath of Manava Seva Kendra, Bangalore.
 In the year 2008, he composed four songs for the Malayalam movie Mizhikal Sakshi.

 Even at the age of 93, his endeavors towards music had not slowed down.
 He was working on a movie project, "Shyama Raagam", rendering music for the same.

 Performances

 His first trip to Madras was in 1942, when he was to sing in a 30-minute programme on AIR.
 He was a regular visitor to the AIR for the next 4 years after which he settled in Mylapore in 1948.
 Between 1942 and 1957, he performed around 500 carnatic concerts in Kerala.
-He has also performed at international venues such as the Dubai Dala Festival at Dubai, Bahrain, Abu Dhabi and Kuwait.
+He has also performed at international venues such as the Dubai Dala Festival in Dubai, Bahrain, Abu Dhabi and Kuwait.
 "Dakshinamurthy Sangeetha Utsavam" has been taking place every year since 2013 at Perungotukara.